wangleon/gamse/README.md

 Installation
 ------------
-To install `GAMSE` package with `pip`, simply use the following command
+To install `GAMSE` package with `pip`, simply use the following command:

 ```bash
 sudo pip install gamse
 ```

-Or alternatively, clone the whole repository with GIT
+Or alternatively, clone the whole repository with GIT:

 ```bash
 git clone https://github.com/wangleon/gamse.git